 • Try different frictions

-• Try different amount of rope in the wrap
+• Try different amounts of rope in the wrap.

 • Try different placement